Mary Cummins, Real Estate Appraiser, Animal Advocates, Los Angeles, California

 Wednesday, April 5, 2017

-Real estate cycles - "Gentrification" - Mary Cummins Real Estate Appraiser Appraisal in Los Angeles California
+Real estate cycle Gentrification, Revitalization by Mary Cummins Real Estate Appraiser Los Angeles

 What some call "gentrification" is actually just a real estate cycle.
-There are four stages through which an improved property will pass in its lifetime.
-The stages are caused by ordinary physical deterioration and market demand.
+There are four cycles through which an improved property will pass in its lifetime.
+The cycles are caused by ordinary physical deterioration and market demand.
 Those four stages are as follows:

 1. Growth - When improvements are first made and property demand expands.